-You must be acting on behalf of a business, or if you area consumer you must be at least 18 years old, to create an account with us and use the Subly Platform and Services.
-By submitting or signing an Order Form you confirm that you agree to these Terms, and enter into a legally binding agreement with us.
-If you do not agree to these Terms, do not sign up for an account with us.
+You act on behalf of a business, or if you are a consumer you must be at least 18 years old, to create an account with us and use the Subly Platform and Services.

 About the Subly Services.
 The Subly Service is a cloud-based video and audio transcription software tool.
 It uses speech recognition technology to automatically add subtitles, in multiple languages, to your videos uploaded to or recorded with Subly.
 It enables you to edit and translate text, and download your video for sharing on a platform of your choice.